jadijadi/lpic1book/content/1094_configure_client_side_dns.md

 * Query remote DNS servers.
 * Configure local name resolution and use remote DNS servers.
 * Modify the order in which name resolution is done.
+* Debug errors related to name resolution
+* Awareness of systemd-resolved

 ### Terms and Utilities